Skip advert

 Buyers looking at other brands from Stellantis or models like the Volvo EX30 may well be tempted by the MINI’s interior.
 While its design could be polarising thanks to the circular infotainment screen, the quality on offer is first-class, and there’s no denying the Aceman has lots of character and neat touches.

 Both the Aceman E and SE offer brisk acceleration, but it’s the sharp handling that really helps it stand out from the pack.
-MINI has a reputation for making fun cars, and the Aceman is no exception, feeling as responsive as a Ford Puma during our initial test drive.
-The flipside of this, is that it also has a rather firm ride, that might be off-putting if you regularly carry passengers.
+MINI has a reputation for making fun cars, and the Aceman is no exception, feeling as responsive as a Ford Puma during our in-depth testing.
+The flipside of this is that it also has a rather firm ride, so the Aceman isn’t the model to go for if you’re looking solely for comfort.

 One of the main reasons to avoid the Aceman is its practicality, or rather, a lack of it.
 While it may offer an improvement on the MINI Cooper, that’s not saying much – just about all the Aceman’s rivals have more rear legroom and a bigger boot.